Oznobishino, Vladimir Oblast: Oznobishino hill fort

 Oznobishino hill fort is located at a distance of one km from the Oznobishino village, in the forest, on the high right bank of the Ushna river, at a distance of three km below than the hill fort near the selo Karpovo.
 Oznobishino hill fort was discovered in 1950 by a group of students of Ivanovo State Teacher Training Institute: N. Barinova, G. Ivanova, K. Katkov and Yu.
 Sokolov, at the time of archaeological prospecting on the Ushna river.
 Oznobishino hill fort was dated to from the end of the 2nd to the 5th or 6th centuries.

 A later Oznobishino hill fort was dated to 7th–11th and 17th centuries.

 The hill fort was located at a distance of 6 km from the old land route Moscow-Vladimir-Murom-Nizhny Novgorod-Kazan.
 The hill fort could serve as a haven for water transport.
 As a result of the shallowing of the Ushna in the 14th and 15th centuries, the hill fort lost its role of watch and servicing shipping point, and it was abandoned.
 The inhabitants moved to the left sloping bank, flooded by 50–100 m in each spring.
 The inhabitants settled on a small hill, located at a distance of 400–500 m from the shore.
 The main occupations of the inhabitants were hunting, fishing and cattle breeding.
 Initially there was a small number of households (2-5), but it gradually reached 23 to the 18th century.

 Oznobishino sel`tso in pre-revolutionary period

-On maps and plans of the Economic notes to the General land-surveying of the 52 gubernii of Russia (1765-1782) sel`tso Oznobishino of Sudogodsky Uyezd was denoted as a plot № 575; there were number 23 households and 108 inhabitants (55 male and 53 female).
+On maps and plans of the Economic notes to the General land-surveying of the 52 gubernii of Russia (1765–1782) sel`tso Oznobishino of Sudogodsky Uyezd was denoted as a plot No. 575; there were number 23 households and 108 inhabitants (55 male and 53 female).

 In the 18th century the Oznobishino sel`tso consisted of two parts.
 The first upper part (23 households) belonged to the nobles: to the governorate (provincial) secretary Andrian and to poruchik (lieutenant) Aleksandr Vladimirovich Gofmans.
 The second lower part (without buildings) belonged to the nadvorny (court) counselor M.F.
 Shul`gina.
-The co-owners of the sel`tso were 8 people: Guriy Petrov`s son Dubenskiy, Grigoriy Alekseevich Dubenskiy, Ivan Ivan`s son Rogovskiy, Anisya Fyodor`s daughter Kravkova, Avdotya Ivan`s daughter Sencherirova, Osip Sergeev Lukin, Aleksandr Fyodorov Lukin and Aleksey Boris`s son Borisov.
+The co-owners of the sel`tso were 8 people: Guriy Petrov's son Dubenskiy, Grigoriy Alekseevich Dubenskiy, Ivan Ivan's son Rogovskiy, Anisya Fyodor's daughter Kravkova, Avdotya Ivan's daughter Sencherirova, Osip Sergeev Lukin, Aleksandr Fyodorov Lukin and Aleksey Boris's son Borisov.